adri188/Kickstarter_Analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+Louise used crowdfunding data to launch a campaign to raise 10000 for her play Fever.
+Fever came close to its fundraising goal in a short amount of time.
+Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.

 ### Purpose

-Louise’s play Fever came close to its fundraising goal in a short amount of time.
-Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.
-You’ll then submit a written report based on your analysis and the visualizations you create.
+Analyze trends  based on launch dates and funding goals to give Louise more insights about the data that can be used for future projects.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date